reactioncommerce/reaction-docs/developer/packages/taxes/avalara.md

 #### Shipping Tax Code

 This is the tax code you want to record Shipping under.
 By default in Reaction, shipping is not Taxable.
+While this code is not technically required to report taxes, it is required to report taxes on shipping correctly so we require it here.
+You can use the code `NT` (Non-Taxable) if you don't have a specific code you wish to use.

 #### Address Validation